Canada Immigration (FAQ)

 Our immigration consultants are highly qualified to and able to resolve your queries regarding Canada immigration and Refugee Protection Regulations, and Acquisition of Canada Permanent Residence under the Economic Class.
 Following is a compilation of frequently asked Questions:

 What does Canadian Permanent resident status confer?

-- In accordance with the provinces of Canada’s constitutional law, a person who is the holder of the Canadian permanent resident visa along with his/her accompanying dependents are permitted to permanently reside anywhere in Canada and earn a livelihood.
+In accordance with the provinces of Canada’s constitutional law, a person who is the holder of the Canadian permanent resident visa along with his/her accompanying dependents are permitted to permanently reside anywhere in Canada and earn a livelihood.
 Apart from it, individuals with permanent residence visa are also eligible for various provincially administered universal health care services.
-They may also attend various provincial educational institutes administered by public school system with exemption from tuition.
+They may also attend various provincial educational institutes administered by the public school system with exemption from tuition.

 Who qualifies for Permanent residence under the Economic class?

 Qualified Applicants who are able to demonstrate their ability to become economically established in Canada are conferred permanent resident status under the federal skilled worker class.
 Applicants are also assessed for 6 main and several sub listed factors of assessment for 100 points.